tamberg/iotgauge/README.md

 ## Downloads

-All downloads are listed here for convenience, we will use them later on
+All downloads are listed here for convenience, we will use them later on.

 * IoT Gauge physical [design files](https://www.thingiverse.com/thing:453788/#files) on Thingiverse
 * [USB driver](https://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) for Adafruit Feather HUZZAH / CP2104